Skip to main content

 Rise Global Winners will receive access to benefits and participate in various programs and activities such as the ones described below.
 While we do our best to describe the benefits we intend to offer, we’re mindful that circumstances can change and we therefore reserve the right to alter the timing, type, or amount of benefits offered.

-• Residential Summit: A mandatory, fully-funded residential summit with other members of the Rise Global Winner cohort—to be held in a rotating location globally for each new cohort.
-Attendance is required to receive Global Winner status and receive all other benefits.
+• Residential Summit: A mandatory, fully-funded in-person residential summit with other members of the Rise Global Winner cohort.
+Attendance is required to maintain Global Winner status and receive all other benefits.

 • Global Winner Network: Access to a network of other Global Winners across cohorts to connect on common interests, make service commitments, launch enterprises, attend events, and collaborate together.

-• Higher Education Scholarships: A higher education scholarship, including tuition and a living stipend, subject to the Scholarship Terms set forth below.
+• Higher Education Scholarships: Opportunity to apply for a four-year, post-secondary needs-based education scholarship including tuition and a living stipend, subject to the Scholarship Terms set forth below.

-• Technology: A technology package, such as a laptop or tablet, as to be determined, immediately before or during the first semester/term of post-secondary education.
+• Technology: A technology package, such as a laptop or tablet, to be determined and issued immediately before or during the first semester/term of post-secondary education.

 • Other Benefits or Support: We may offer different or additional benefits or support depending on your circumstances or ours, or other factors.
-For instance, we may in the future offer mentorship and career services whereby Global Winners would be paired with mentors to provide personal, academic, or professional guidance and career services for internships and jobs.
 Any different or additional benefits or support will be formally announced once finalized and confirmed.

 By entering Rise, you signal your interest in engaging in these activities and opportunities and your understanding of the time commitments involved.